Yijin-Zeng/Sequential-Speculative-Decoding/README.md

 ## Project Structure

 ```
-src/seqspecdecod/   # the package — generation, sampling, benchmarking, model loading
+src/seqspecdecod/   # the source code for the package, including generation, sampling, benchmarking, model loading
-notebooks/          # experiments: benchmarks for each method and gamma comparison
+notebooks/          # toy experiments, including several simple experiments for each method and gamma comparison
 examples/           # runnable scripts showing basic usage and method comparison
 docs/               # figures generated from the notebooks
 ```